Nima-Fazeli/realsense-setup/README.md

-# Realsense Camera D Series Setup:
+# Realsense Camera D Series Setup & NVIDIA GPU Driver Setup:

 This repository contains my findings in setting up a Realsense D Series camera from scratch.
 The idea is to refer to this guide later down the line to redo things efficiently.
 Things you'll need: